hyeinkoo/secure-decentralized-learning/README.md

 # Secure Decentralized Learning

-A secure aggregation protocol that protects clients' data in federated learning.
+A secure aggregation protocol that protects clients' data in decentralized learning.